Code | Name | Description |

 UK | Unknown | Composition cannot be reliably determined |

-Coatings develop around other soil features, e.g. covering the surfaces of grains or peds, or lining the interior of voids.
-Some are chemical precipitates like concentrations, some form from material left behind as other material is selectively removed, and some are biological in origin (e.g. some ant species line their burrow tunnel walls with fine material).
+Coatings are layers of material that form on the surfaces of other soil features, e.g. grains, peds, or the walls of voids.
+Some coatings are formed by chemical precipitation, similar to concentrations, while others form as a result of selective removal processes, where the material left behind accumulates.
+Some coatings may be biological in origin (e.g. some ant species line their burrow tunnel walls with fine material).

 e.g. OG 80% for well-developed organic coats covering most ped surfaces.